 The basic principle of Dosha governance is that like increases like.
-It means that there are high chances for kapha aggravation if one is exposed to excessive cold and damp settings on the prolonged basis, or intakes excessive cold natured and cold temperature foods.
+This means that there are high chances for kapha increase when one is exposed to kapha aggravating factors through diet and lifestyle.

 - Kapha Dosha is aggravated in the spring season, from February till April in the Indian continent.
 Hence, one gets prone to health disorders related to sinus congestion, Asthma, excessive mucus, and poor digestion.